Azure/azure-sdk-for-js/README.md

 ## License

-This project is licensed under MIT.
+This project is licensed under MIT and Apache-2.0.
-- "MIT" license is usually used for the client libraries generated using [Autorest.TypeScript](https://github.com/azure/autorest.typescript) that are targeting ARM (V2 version of Azure REST API).
+- "MIT" license is usually used for the client libraries generated using [Autorest](https://github.com/Azure/Autorest) that are targeting ARM (V2 version of Azure REST API).
 The license can be found in "LICENSE.MIT.txt" file in this repository.
+- "Apache-2.0" license is usually used for the client libraries generated using an internal code generator that are targeting ASM (V1 version of Azure REST API).
+The license can be found in "LICENSE.Apache.txt" file in this repository.

 ## Contribute